 We selected the model with the best predictive performance as the final model, though where several models had similar performance we favored a simpler model.
 The final model was applied to the holdout data to estimate its performance in a new set of individuals.
 Last, the final model was fitted to the complete data and is reported in full for use by other researchers.

-We performed all analyses using R. eAppendix 4; http://links.lww.com/EDE/B407 provides details on software.
+We performed all analyses using R. eAppendix 4; https://links.lww.com/EDE/B407 provides details on software.

-The stacked data set has 43,592 rows and 6181 unique individuals, of whom 931 died within 10 years of follow-up (eAppendix 2; http://links.lww.com/EDE/B407).
-Censoring is owing to the end of follow-up at the end of 2015, rather than loss to follow-up (eAppendix 2; http://links.lww.com/EDE/B407).
-Many individuals appear in multiple landmark data sets. eFigure 1; http://links.lww.com/EDE/B407 illustrates how the data arose.
-Figure 1 summarizes the number of individuals in each landmark data set and the number of deaths within 2, 5, and 10 years of each landmark age. eTable 1; http://links.lww.com/EDE/B407 gives more detailed information. eTable 3; http://links.lww.com/EDE/B407 summarizes the predictors at landmark ages 20, 30, 40, and 50.
+The stacked data set has 43,592 rows and 6181 unique individuals, of whom 931 died within 10 years of follow-up (eAppendix 2; https://links.lww.com/EDE/B407).
+Censoring is owing to the end of follow-up at the end of 2015, rather than loss to follow-up (eAppendix 2; https://links.lww.com/EDE/B407).
+Many individuals appear in multiple landmark data sets. eFigure 1; https://links.lww.com/EDE/B407 illustrates how the data arose.
+Figure 1 summarizes the number of individuals in each landmark data set and the number of deaths within 2, 5, and 10 years of each landmark age. eTable 1; https://links.lww.com/EDE/B407 gives more detailed information. eTable 3; https://links.lww.com/EDE/B407 summarizes the predictors at landmark ages 20, 30, 40, and 50.

 Comparison of Dynamic Prediction Models

 Overall C-indexes and Brier scores from models 1 to 6 are shown in Table 3.
 Model 1, in which separate models were fitted from each landmark, gave overall C-indexes of 0.841 for 2-year survival, 0.811 for 5-year survival, and 0.771 for 10-year survival, and corresponding Brier scores of 0.038 for 2-year survival, 0.082 for 5-year survival, and 0.147 for 10-year survival, indicating better predictive performance for short-term survival.
 A supermodel fitted across landmark ages (model 2) brought gains in terms of both discrimination (C-indexes) and prediction error (Brier scores).
 The C-indexes increased to 0.873 for 2-year survival, 0.843 for 5-year survival, and 0.804 for 10-year survival, and the Brier scores reduced to 0.036 for 2-year survival, 0.076 for 5-year survival, and 0.133 for 10-year survival.
-Landmark age-specific C-indexes and Brier scores (eFigures 2 and 3; http://links.lww.com/EDE/B407) show that the gains in predictive performance from using the supermodel are particularly important for older landmark ages.
+Landmark age-specific C-indexes and Brier scores (eFigures 2 and 3; https://links.lww.com/EDE/B407) show that the gains in predictive performance from using the supermodel are particularly important for older landmark ages.
 This is because there are fewer data at those ages and hence more to be gained by drawing strength from other landmark ages by using a supermodel.